aws-samples/karpenter-blueprints/blueprints/static-nodepool/README.md

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 Karpenter v1.11+ is required for placement group and network interface configuration support.
-You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
+You can use the cluster we've used to test this pattern at the `cluster` folder in the root of this repository.
 * The `StaticCapacity` feature gate must be enabled.
 This feature is in Alpha (default: `false`) since Karpenter v1.8.x.
 Update your Karpenter deployment to include the feature gate:

 ```sh